johnnovak/RML-Amiga/website/docs/manual/hard-drive-games.md

 [Demon's Winter](../game-notes/d.md#demons-winter) are such games).

-The [Game notes](../game-notes/index.md) contain detailed instructions for these special snowflakes---make it a habit to always check these notes before playing a new game.
+The [Game notes](../game-notes/index.md) contain detailed instructions for these special snowflakes --- make it a habit to always check these notes before playing a new game.

 !!! danger "Patience is a virtue"